Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads).md

 **Letting a chain pull itself out of a beaker under its own gravity** - Why on earth do the beads have to go up to come down?!
 Watch them fly out of a beaker, looping and corkscrewing, and find out about the amazing Mould Effect!

-Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-04 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-02-08 by Duncan Green (dg678@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->